sphinx-doc/sphinx/doc/extdev/builderapi.rst

    .. rubric:: Core Methods

-   These methods are define the core build workflow and cannot be overridden:
+   These methods define the core build workflow and should not be overridden:

    .. automethod:: build_all
    .. automethod:: build_specific